 Focusrite Scarlett Solo Studio and Recording Bundle

 It’s always great to be able to make high quality home recordings of songs to share with others as also for self-study.
-With this amazing bundle of a leading audio interface (to connect with a computer, whether PC or Mac) combined with a good microphone and some added accessories, a classical guitarist can enjoy hours of fun and study.
+With this amazing bundle of a leading audio interface (to connect with a PC or Mac) combined with a good microphone and some added accessories, a classical guitarist can enjoy hours of fun and study.
 The Focusrite Scarlett is a highly rated audio interface known for its excellent sound quality allowing the user to adjust input levels.

 The ‘bundle’ comprises 7 items: the Focusrite interface, a microphone, headphones, XLR Cable, Knox studio stand, shock mount and pop filter.
 This is a convenient way to start recording songs right away without the need for anything extra to get going.
 Plug and play.
 Check it on Amazon